-- 51. Early action by the Governments on prisoners would bolster trust, as would implementation of the proposed review of emergency legislation, consistent with the evolving security situation. - 52.
+- 50. Continued action by the Governments on prisoners would bolster trust.
+So, too, would early implementation of the proposed review of emergency legislation, consistent with the evolving security situation. - 51.
 Different views were expressed as to the weapons to be decommissioned.
 In the Communiqué, the Governments made clear their view that our remit is limited to those weapons held illegally by paramilitary organisations.
-We accept and share the view.
+We accept and share that view.
 There is no equivalence between such weapons and those lawfully authorised.
-However, in the context of building mutual confidence, we welcome the commitment of the Governments, as stated in paragraph nine of the Communiqué, "to continue to take responsive measures, advised by their respective security authorities, as the threat reduces." - 53.
+However, in the context of building mutual confidence, we welcome the commitment of the Governments, as stated in paragraph nine of the Communiqué, "to continue to take responsive measures, advised by their respective security authorities, as the threat reduces." - 52.
 We share the hope, expressed by the Royal Ulster Constabulary, that policing in Northern Ireland can be normalised as soon as feasible.
-A review of the situation with respect to legally registered weapons, the use of plastic bullets, and balanced representation in the police force, would contribute to the building of trust. - 54.
+A review of the situation with respect to legally registered weapons, the use of plastic bullets, and continued progress toward more balanced representation in the police force, would contribute to the building of trust. - 53.
 Several oral and written submissions raised the idea of an elected body.
 We note the reference in paragraph three of the Communiqué to "whether and how an elected body could play a part".
 Given the overwhelming commitment to peace, the circumstances could be created for the decommissioning process to proceed during all-party negotiations, within the three-strand structure on which the parties have already agreed.
-The confidence to achieve these could in turn be created by a broadly acceptable elective process. - 55.
-Finally, in our meetings, the social and economic development of Northern Ireland and its communities was emphasised time and again in the context of building confidence and establishing a lasting peace.
+The confidence to achieve these could in turn be created by a broadly acceptable elective process. - 54.
+Finally, in our meetings, the importance of further progress in social and economic development of Northern Ireland and its communities was emphasised time and again in the context of building confidence and establishing a lasting peace.

+VIII.
 CONCLUDING REMARKS

-- 56. The divisions in Northern Ireland are historic and deep, but we believe they are outweighed by the nearly universal longing for a just and lasting peace. - 57.
-Last week we stood and looked at in the centre of Belfast looking at a thirty foot high wall topped with barbed wire.
-That wall, which has ironically come to be known as the "peace line," is a tangible symbol of the division of Northern Ireland into two warring groups.
-To the outsider both are warm generous, friendly.
-It is only with themselves that they are fearful and hostile. - 58.
+- 55. Last week we stood in Belfast and looked at a thirty foot high wall and at barriers topped with barbed wire.
+The wall, which has ironically come to be known as the "peace line," is a tangible symbol of the division of Northern Ireland into two hostile groups.
+To the outsider both are warm and generous.
+Between themselves they are fearful and hostile. - 56.
 Yet, it is now clear beyond doubt that the vast majority of the people of both traditions want to turn away from the bitter past.
 They want a future of peace, equality and prosperity.
 There is a powerful desire for peace in Northern Ireland.
-It is that desire which creates the present opportunity. - 59.
+It is that desire which creates the present opportunity. - 57.
 This is a critical time in the history of Northern Ireland.
-Either the peace process will move forward or this society could slip back to the horror of the past quarter century. - 60.
+The peace process will move forward or this society could slip back to the horror of the past quarter century. - 58.
 Rigid adherence by the parties to their past positions will simply continue the stalemate which has already lasted too long.
-In a society as deeply divided as Northern Ireland, reaching across the peace line requires a willingness to take risks for peace. - 61.
+In a society as deeply divided as Northern Ireland, reaching across the peace line requires a willingness to take risks for peace. - 59.
 We urge the parties to consider the issue of decommissioning indeed all of the issues in this light.